 Thunder Digest has made the stance of saying stay away from Bradley.
 In December, it was reporter Bradley paid off a woman to avoid going to the police about a sexual assault allegation.
 When you agree to a settlement of this topic, you’re admitting guilt.

 The NBA trade deadline is Thursday, Feb.
 8 at 2 p.m.
 The Thunder are known for their last second dealings.
 We’ll see what they cook up.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!